 I modeled my Teazer kit on the one that Cassandra wore, as the Teazer ‘cross dresses’ to represent the ‘male and female’ aspect and the ‘topsy turvy’ Cornish energy.
 Cassandra attended a ‘guild meeting’ and presented the members with video footage of our practices, announcing that I would be her apprentice Teazer and I apparently had the guild members’ approval.

 My first appearance was on Friday 26th June 2009 on Mazey Eve.
 My husband volunteered to ride Cassandra’s Penglaz and we were understandably a little nervous about our first appearance particularly within a community we were unfamiliar with.
 (On reflection I am sure that many were wondering who we were and why we had been placed into a ‘lead role’ within their community festival!)
-Just before the performance I was waiting for Cassandra outside a local inn as she was in there trying to locate someone.
+Just before the performance I was waiting for Cassandra outside a local inn as she was trying to locate someone.
 A local man approached me asking why I was there and when I explained, he replied that I would never be as good as Cassandra and went on to tell me how long he had known her and revealed some personal details about her life!
 What an encouraging start to the evening!

 We prepared ourselves and Penglaz in a room at the Barbican and Cassandra stood at the open top window waving at the gathering crowd who were looking up at her.
 We eventually emerged from the large black doors to lively music from the Golowan Band and cheers from the crowd.
 Mazey Eve is a wild celebration and extremely crowded, so keeping near Penglaz and making one’s way through the crowd is quite a task!
 I watched Cassandra closely and there were many occasions where our movements were identical which boded well for future development.